converged-computing/metrics-operator-experiments/google/kubecon/osu-benchmarks/temporal/README.md

 ```

 These smaller experiments are running and I'll assess if it's a better setup.
 Ideally I'd like to do 2 times during the week, possibly
-once during the weekend (varying Saturday / Sunday) and then each time, in the morning / late afternoon / evening (based on when I'm awake, lol).
+once during the weekend (varying Saturday / Sunday) and then each time, in the morning / late afternoon / evening (based on when I'm awake)

 ### Results

-TBA
+You can see a breakdown of results as follows:

 ```bash
 python plot-times.py --results ./data --out ./img
 ```

+We will need to change this view when there are more data points!